David Marks (psychologist): Parapsychology, skepticism and zeteticism

 Marks also published evidence in The Psychology of the Psychic (1980, 2nd edn.
 2000; co-authored with the late Richard Kammann; forewords to both editions by Martin Gardner) that Uri Geller was able to hoodwink scientists, journalists and the many members of the public with a series of simple but audacious sleights of hand.
-In that book, which investigates anomalistic psychology and describes case studies of paranormal claims together with a set of principles for explaining how people may come to believe so strongly in the paranormal claims.
+In that book, which investigates anomalistic psychology and describes case studies of paranormal claims and principles for explaining how people may come to believe so strongly in the paranormal claims.
 This includes the concept of subjective validation, a process through which people find a correspondence between randomly paired events, including coincidences (Marks, 2000).
 In 1986, while working in New Zealand with the late Denis Dutton, Marks co-founded the NZ Skeptics.
 He is a fellow of the Committee for Skeptical Inquiry (CSI).

 His habitual attitude of open skepticism was later applied to the self-proclaimed 'skeptics' themselves.
 Marks became convinced that the leading members of the Committee for Skeptical Inquiry such as Ray Hyman, Paul Kurtz and James Randi were actually "pseudoskeptics", i.e. disbelievers, who were never open to the possibility of the paranormal in the first place.
 Their disbelief would be as susceptible to subjective validation as the positive beliefs of non-skeptics.
-Thus Marks came to adopt a position similar to that of Marcello Truzzi in advocating "zeteticism".
-Marks' 2020 book "Psychology and the Paranormal: Exploring Anomalous Experience" presents a new theory holding that, if they occur at all, paranormal experiences such as telepathy and clairvoyance are never under conscious control and only occur spontaneously.
-The theory explains why self-proclaimed psychics such as Uri Geller cannot produce paranormal effects in the laboratory and why laboratory experiments in Parapsychology normally fail.
+Thus, Marks came to adopt a position similar to that of Marcello Truzzi in advocating "zeteticism".
+Marks' 2020 book "Psychology and the Paranormal: Exploring Anomalous Experience" presents a new theory holding that, if they occur at all, paranormal experiences such as telepathy and clairvoyance are never under conscious control and only happen spontaneously.
+The theory explains why self-proclaimed psychics such as Uri Geller cannot produce paranormal effects in the laboratory and why laboratory experiments in parapsychology fail.